skip to content

 Heads of institutions may also find it useful to invite the Chair of the relevant FC to attend.
 This feedback will be collated by the Secretaries of the SCs and provided to their Chairs in advance of the meeting with the relevant Head of Institutions and as soon as possible after applicants have been informed of the outcome of their application.

-Heads of Institutions are responsible for communicating written feedback to unsuccessful applicants and must also provide an opportunity for feedback in person (either by them or by the senior colleague who previously provided mentoring or other support to the applicant), if this is requested by an applicant.
 At the feedback meeting, the Head of Institution should provide a copy of the feedback statement prepared by the relevant SC, and the Committees' assessment records (minutes) for the individual.
 They may wish to discuss with their Head of School the feedback to be provided to unsuccessful applicants before holding individual meetings.

 The feedback statement set out in the SC minutes, together with the individual's assessment record, must be disclosed to the applicant as part of the feedback process after the meeting of the GB if requested by the applicant, along with copies of References where referees have agreed to the release in line with data protection legislation.